STOP2/stop2.0-backend/README.md

 ```
 docker run -p 5000:5000 stoptwo/backend
 ```
-This will open the application on port 5000 of your localhost
+This will open the application on port 5000 of your localhost.
+Use a flag `-d` to run the container in detached mode.